freenas/freenas-docs/userguide/preferences.rst

 and shows how the custom theme is applied to all the different elements in the UI.

-Click :guilabel:`Save Custom Theme` when finished with all the :guilabel:`General` and :guilabel:`Colors` options.
+Click :guilabel:`SAVE CUSTOM THEME` when finished with all the :guilabel:`General` and :guilabel:`Colors` options.
 The new theme will be immediately added to the list of available themes in :guilabel:`User Preferences`.